 IRVINE — Concordia University Irvine’s $200 million plan to renovate its campus received the green light after university officials made promises to minimize the impact of the project for nearby residents.

 The university will demolish and replace several buildings.
 When fully built, the campus will have 321,220 square feet of building space and 330 dorm rooms, compared to the current 243,571 square feet and 256 dorm rooms.

-The first phase of the project – including the Music, Worship & Theology Building, road improvements, parking lot expansion and NCAA-approved lighting – could break ground in May pending City Council approval, Van Blarcom said.
+The first of the four-phase project – including the Music, Worship & Theology Building, road improvements, parking lot expansion and NCAA-approved lighting – could break ground this summer, Van Blarcom said.

-It’s expected to take 20 to 30 years to complete the whole project, he said.
+The whole project is expected to take 20 to 30 years to complete, Van Blarcom said.